 Curry recipes.
-I’m a huge curry eater as well as a person who cannot handle anything too spicy, but, have a good curry recipe from any region worldwide and I’ll swap you a poem.
+I’m a huge curry eater as well as a person who cannot handle anything too spicy, but, have a good curry recipe from any region worldwide, and I’ll swap you a poem.

 - Three reasons why people should buy Somewhere but not Here?

-One, it’s a short book but story-packed of events from around the world that should not be forgotten, two, little poetry books are nice and easy to read and fit beautifully in your home library, three, I will love you forever for becoming part of this book by reading it and sharing it to as many people as possible, spreading poetry and stories that writers work hard to create and create a form of entertainment.
+One, it’s a short book but story-packed of events from around the world that should not be forgotten, two, little poetry books are beautiful and easy to read and fit beautifully in your home library, three, I will love you forever for becoming part of this book by reading it and sharing it to as many people as possible, spreading poetry and stories that writers work hard to create and create a form of entertainment.